libnetdude Concepts This chapter introduces the main concepts of libnetdude and uses small

 Since packets may be allocated and released quickly depending on

-the application, the memory management fir libnetdude
+the application, the memory management fir libnetdude's packets is

 wrapped by a packet recycler that keeps packets